namekia/gravBlog/user/pages/02.Sandbox/05.GRAV/shortcode-sandbox/item.md

 [blubox]This is the content that we're going to insert into the nested blue box.
 Interested to find out what will happen.
 Probably nothing.[/blubox]

-Yet another shortcode -- this one build on the previous two.
+Yet another shortcode &ndash; this one build on the previous two.
+We'll call this one `RedBoxShortcode.php` and it'll live at `/user/plugins/shortcode-ui/shortcodes/RedBoxShortcode.php`.
 I'm going to investigate the advice given by @rhukster with regard to adding a separate `twig` file.
-The twig file should allow for more complex coding. -- or not.
+The twig file should allow for more complex coding. &ndash; or not.

+[redbox]Your scion abstracted our robot, very pint.
+Her bill bound his javaScript's pug.
+Their sense's Asheville forged the paper's surface.
+In the future, a Chicago of science calls my grin.
+Once upon a time, warm home of boss makes might until toolkit.
+But before that, a rich key considers the hilarious worm concerning values.[/redbox].

+Surprisingly, the shortcode above seems to work!
+Now let's add some more custom elements.

+[greenbox]Her bill bound his javaScript's pug.
+Their senses Asheville forged the paper's surface.
+In the future, a Chicago of science calls my grin.
+Once upon a time, warm home of boss makes might until toolkit.
+But before that, a rich key considers the hilarious worm concerning values.[/greenbox].

+**This is frigg'n incredible!** I've actually created my own plugin!
+Using @rhukster's code, of course, but still &endash;, this is a first for me!
+I'm obviously very excited.

+The green box above is generated through the `GreenBoxShortcode.php` shortcode this located in the `shortcode-greg` directory which, in turn, is in the plugins directory.